On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

 \section{Introduction}

-Model misspecification is a critical issue in many areas of theoretical and empirical economics.\fn{\citet{ag73}; also see the influential example of \citet{ny91}.
-This stimulus has been followed up by \citet{hs11}, and most recently by \citet{fls21}, and their references.} Subjective Markov Decision Processes (SMDPs) generalize Optimal Control Problems and Markov Decision Processes.\fn{Optimal Control Theory, developed by Pontryagin and Bellman, involves the optimal selection of a control variable in a deterministic dynamical system.
-Markov Decision Processes (MDPs) extend the Optimal Control framework to stochastic processes in which the Markov transition probabilities are given by a known model.
+Model misspecification is a critical issue in many areas of theoretical and empirical economics.\fn{\citet{ag73, as85}; also see the influential example of \citet{ny91}.
+This stimulus has been followed up by \citet{hs11}, and most recently by \citet{fls21}, and their references.} Subjective Markov Decision Processes (SMDPs) generalize Optimal Control Problems and Markov Decision Processes (hereafter, MDPs).
+Optimal Control Theory, developed by Pontryagin and Bellman, involves the optimal selection of a control variable in a deterministic dynamical system.
+MDPs extend the Optimal Control framework to stochastic processes in which the Markov transition probabilities are given by a known model.
 In SMDPs, the Markov transition probabilities are unknown, but assumed to be given by a model whose parameters must be estimated.
 The model may be misspecified, i.e. there may be no parameter values under which the model is true.
-The agent's goal is to learn the parameter values that minimize the distance between the misspecified model and the unknown true model.} \citet{ep21} used \citet{berk66} and the notion of weighted Kullback-Leibler divergence to formulate the notion of Berk-Nash equilibrium in SMDPs.
-Although their Berk-Nash equilibrium notion applies broadly to SMDPs with finite or infinite state and action spaces, the Esponda and Pouzo theorem on the existence of Berk-Nash equilibrium applies only to finite state and action spaces, and hence only to bounded payoff functions.
+The agent's goal is to learn the parameter values that minimize the distance between the misspecified model and the unknown true model. \citet{ep21} used \citet{berk66} and the notion of weighted Kullback-Leibler divergence to formulate the notion of Berk-Nash equilibrium in SMDPs.\fn{SMDPs can be potentially applied to a myriad of settings such as that of the Lucas asset pricing problem, dynamic principal-agent problems, and consumption-saving problems; See \cite{gh22} for such examples and their associated monotone comparative statics properties.} Although their Berk-Nash equilibrium \emph{notion} applies broadly to SMDPs with finite or infinite state and action spaces, the Esponda and Pouzo \emph{theorem} on the existence of Berk-Nash equilibrium applies only to finite state and action spaces, and hence only to bounded payoff functions.
 In this paper, we extend the existence of Berk-Nash equilibrium to SMDPs with compact action spaces, sigma-compact state spaces, and potentially unbounded payoff functions.